brooklynrail/brooklynrail-platform/content/events/2020/10/sean-scully-with-david-carrier-and-deborah-solomon.md

       biography of the artist Jasper Johns.
 She lives on the Upper West Side with her husband, Kent Sepkowitz, and their corgi, Belle, a frequent visitor to the American Museum of Natural History dog run."
+poets:
+  - person: matthew-rohrer
+    event_bio: Matthew Rohrer is the author of 10 books of poetry, most recently THE SKY CONTAINS THE PLANS, and THE OTHERS.
+He has participated in residencies at MoMA and the Henry Art Gallery in Seattle, and his poems have been widely anthologized.
+He teaches at NYU.
 date: 2020-10-13 13:00:00 -0500
 end_date: 2020-10-13 14:00:00 -0500
 series: 150